fab672000/SevenZipSharp/readme.md

 * Continous Integration added, both building and deploying, and code test coverage.
 * Tests re-written to NUnit 3 test cases.
 * General code cleanup.
+* New more transparent native dll copy/cleanup when building with the nuget package.
+Non need for the dll's to show on the solution anymore.
 -------------------------------------------------------------

 Original project information below, some information might be outdated or won't apply to this fork: